api-platform/schema-generator/README.md

 ### Configuration

-See [echoppe.yml](tests/config/echoppe.yml) file for a working example.
+See [address-book.yml](tests/config/address-book.yml) for a simple config example and [ecommerce.yml](tests/config/ecommerce.yml) file for a complex one.
 Without configuration file, the tool will build the entire Schema.org vocable.

 ### Configuration reference